Guttenberg plagiarism scandal: Use of Parliamentary Research Service

-On February 19, 2011, the German news magazine Der Spiegel reported that Guttenberg had used works of the German Parliamentary Research Service (PRS) without proper attribution.
+On 19 February 2011, the German news magazine Der Spiegel reported that Guttenberg had used works of the German Parliamentary Research Service (PRS) without proper attribution.
 Any publication of PRS papers requires prior approval by the German Bundestag's departmental management.
-During the weekend of February 20, 2011, Guttenberg re-read his thesis to examine Guttenplag's and other's findings.
+During the weekend of 20 February 2011, Guttenberg re-read his dissertation to examine Guttenplag's findings as well as other findings.

-The next day in a letter Guttenberg asked the University of Bayreuth to revoke his title and declared that he had “lost track of the use of sources over the course of the seven years in which [he] worked on the thesis”, but “at no point made mistakes by intention”.
+The next day in a letter Guttenberg asked the University of Bayreuth to revoke his title (rather than degree), and declared that he had "lost track of the use of sources over the course of the seven years in which [he] worked on the thesis", but "at no point made mistakes by intention".

-Also on 21 February 2011, chancellor Merkel reiterated her support for Guttenberg and told journalists “I appointed Guttenberg as Minister of Defence.
-I did not appoint him as an academic assistant or doctor.
-What is important to me is his work as Minister of Defence and he carries out these duties perfectly.”